tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/presentation-01/PITCHME.md

 @div[text-left]

-**Note:** As of writing of this report, the secure IAS scheme presented here still needs to undergo a complete security analysis.
+**Note:** As of writing of this, the secure IAS scheme presented here still needs to undergo a complete security analysis.

 @divend